dosipod/SrWiki/UDP-Sound-Sync.md

 You would then to go the ‘Sync Interfaces’ page and configure the 'Audio Sync' at the bottom of the page. `Transmit` (Send) for the ESP32 and `Receive` for devices without an audio input (either ESP32's or ESP8266's).
 Make sure the UDP port is the same on all devices.

-This does not sync the actual animations, but rather just the transmission of summary audio sampling information (as best we can).
+This does not sync the actual animations, but rather just the transmission of summary audio sampling information (as best we can) at 10-50 fps.

 In order to change the UDP Sync Mode (Disabled/Transmit/Receive), you need to power-cycle the ESP32/ESP8266.